Artemis94/Snake_with_AWS_MySQL/README.md

 - Settings

 ### The Game
 The Game starts when any key is pressed on the keyboard.
 The game can be ended at any point by pressing te "esc" key.
-The main goal of the game is to feed Henry, grow him and gain points by doing so.
+The main goal of the game is to feed the snake, who I named Henry, grow him and gain points by doing so.

 Currently there are 4 game modes to choose from:
 - Mushrooms! <img src="https://github.com/artemis94/Snake_with_AWS_MySQL/blob/master/Images/mushroom.png" alt="alt text" height="25"> (Gombák!): Each time Henry eats, his speed increases and poisonous mushrooms appear on the field, which have to be avoided othervise the player loses points.